top of page

 What is Lust? this painting depicts lust in its most primal state.
 It digs deeply at the reality of how lust can rip and tear apart people's lives.
 An interesting take on how the seven deadly sins are depicted in art.

-Lust: A Deadly Sin
+Lust: A Deadly Sin Painting by Julia O'Sullivan

-Lust oil painting:
+Lust oil painting and symbolism:

 My Journey Into Sin (and a Bit of Virtue)